No. 15 Squadron PAF

-The No. 15 Squadron, nicknamed Cobras, is a Tactical Attack squadron of the Pakistan Air Force (PAF).
-The Squadron is currently based at Rafiqui Air Base and equipped with Chengdu J-10C multi role fighter jets.
-The squadron also carries the honour of achieving the first kill for the PAF.
+The No. 15 Squadron, nicknamed Cobras, is a tactical attack squadron of the Pakistan Air Force (PAF).
+The Squadron is currently based at PAF Base Minhas in Kamra, Punjab, Pakistan and equipped with Chengdu J-10C multirole fighter jets.
+The Squadron also carries the honour of achieving the first kill for the PAF.

 History

-No. 15 Squadron was established on 05 June 1956 at PAF Base Mauripur and was designated as a tactical attack squadron.
+No. 15 Squadron was established on 5 June 1956 at PAF Base Mauripur as a tactical attack squadron.

-Operational History
+Operational history

-1959 Indian Aerial intrusion
+1959 Indian aerial intrusion

 On 10 April 1959, while most of Pakistan was celebrating the holy day of Eid ul-Fitr, an Indian Canberra B(I)58 from the 106 Squadron entered Pakistani airspace on a photo reconnaissance mission.
 Two PAF F-86F Sabres (flown by Flt.
 Lt.
 M. N. Butt as the leader and Flt.
 Lt.
 M. Yunis as the wingman) from the No. 15 Squadron on Air Defence Alert were scrambled from PAF Base Peshawar to intercept the IAF aircraft.
 Butt attempted to bring down the Canberra by firing his Sabre's 50 cal machine guns, but the Canberra was flying at an altitude of more than 50,000 feet—beyond the operational ceiling of the F-86F.
 When Yunis took over from his leader, the Canberra suddenly lost height while executing a turn over Rawalpindi.
 Yunis then fired a burst from his F-86 (Serial# 55-005) machine guns that struck the Canberra at an altitude of 47,500 feet and brought it down over Rawat, marking the first aerial victory of the PAF.
 Both crew members of the IAF Canberra ejected and were captured by Pakistani authorities.

 1965 War

 When hostilities broke out over the disputed Kashmir region, the No. 15 Squadron while equipped with F-86 Sabre jet fighters was deployed at PAF Base Sargodha.
 From there the squadron performed various combat missions including Close Air Support sorties.
-On 1st September, the IAF scrambled 12 De Havilland Vampire strike fighters and 14 Dassault Mystere IV fighter-bombers in an attempt to slow down the Pakistani Advance in the Chamb-Jourian sector.
+On 1 September, the IAF scrambled 12 De Havilland Vampire strike fighters and 14 Dassault Mystere IV fighter-bombers in an attempt to slow down the Pakistani Advance in the Chamb-Jourian sector.
 On the request of the Pakistan Army, two F-86 Sabres, each armed with a couple of AIM-9 Sidewinder missiles were scrambled to intercept the Indian aircraft.
-In the ensuing dogfight, Flight Lieutenant Imtiaz Bhatti from the No. 15 Squadron shot down two Indian Vampires over Chumb while Squadron Leader Sarfaraz Rafiqui from the No. 7 Squadron shot down another two Vampires.
+In the ensuing dogfight, Flight Lieutenant Imtiaz Bhatti from the No. 15 Squadron shot down two Indian Vampires over Chumb while Squadron Leader Sarfaraz Rafiqui from the No. 5 Squadron shot down another two Vampires.
 The remaining Indian aircraft managed to escape.
 This dogfight was a major blow to the Indian Air Force since it had to recall all Vampires and Mysteres from frontline service.